Heuristack/programming/README.md

 ```

-matrix initialization as vector of vector
+Matrix initialization as vector of vector
 -----------------------------------------
 ```C++
 #include <iostream>